Ask Outrageously; The Secret to Getting What You Really Want by Linda Swindling

 I felt encouraged to be bold after reading Ask Outrageously.
 This book is a well-researched book, and the examples help enormously to deliver the message such that you think “I can do that.”

 Communication is the glue to everything we do but we are not taught vital communication skills and asking for what you want is fundamental.
-This book helps you to understand that what motivates you may not motivate others sharing the same values.
+This book helps you to understand what motivates you may not motivate others sharing the same values.
 You are encouraged to prepare, present the reasons to support WIIFT (what’s in it for them) and then ask.
-It best to ask them and listen to understand their perspective first and then clearly state what and why; when asking to for.
+It best to ask them and listen to understand their perspective first and then clearly state what and why; when asking for.
 The book helps you see how you can make it easy for the respondent to say yes, essential in a selling situation.

 I cannot see how anyone could not gain from reading this book.
 I would highly recommend this book.

 Social Selling: Techniques to Influence Buyers and Changemakers by Tim Hughes and Matt Reynolds

 I have meant to read Social Selling for a long time it has been sitting on my desk for a year, it was the only hard copy book I packed for my 6-week book writing retreat.
 There is nothing I would dispute in Social Selling.
 Social Selling is a well written, excellent piece of work that gives you a structured approach to community building.

 Social Selling is a book for people new to social selling and those that want to brush up on the subject.
 I am jealous that I did not write this book because I think Tim and Matt have done an excellent job.
 Social Selling is a must-read if you want to develop your social selling skills or build the community for your organisation through these social selling techniques, you need to look no further.
 I would highly recommend this book.